erfunit/loginsignup.github.io/README.md

 # loginsignup.github.io
-this is a login and sign up form
+this is a login and sign up form using html,css and javaScript